Sofia, Bansko, Plovdiv, Veliko Turnovo,

 Jim Gold Bulgaria Tour: Dancing at the Koprivshtitsa Folk Festival!

 Dancing Kopanitsa horo in a field at the Koprivshtitsa Folk Festival

-travel west to Sofia for your flight home.
+Morning departure for Sofia and your flight home.
 Or to Burgas for more

 exploration along the Bulgarian Black Sea coast.
 Travel time to Sofia – 2 hours.